clesleycode/intro-stats-python/stats.md

 #### 1.2.4 Hypothesis Testing

-Where we see apparent effects, like a difference between two groups, we will evaluate whether the effect is real, or whether it might have happened by chance.
+When we evaluate a possible cause-and-effect relationship, like a difference between two groups, we will evaluate whether the effect is real or whether it might have happened by chance.

 #### 1.2.5 Estimation

-We will use data from a sample to estimate characteristics of the general population.
+Estimation is what allows us to use data from a sample to estimate characteristics of the general population.

-### 1.3 Computation

-Computation is a tool that is well-suited to quantitative analysis, and computers are commonly used to process statistics.
-Also, computational experiments are useful for exploring concepts in probability and statistics.

-### 1.4 Glossary
+### 1.3 Glossary

 Here is some common terminology that we'll encounter throughout the workshop:

-#### 1.4.1 Frequency
+#### 1.3.1 Frequency

 Frequency is the number of times a value appears in a dataset

-#### 1.4.2 Probability
+#### 1.3.2 Probability

 Probability is the frequency expressed as a fraction of the sample size, n.

-#### 1.4.3 Oversampling
+#### 1.3.3 Oversampling

-Oversampling is the technique of increasing the representation of a subpopulation in order to avoid errors due to small sample sizes.
+Oversampling is the technique of increasing the representation of a subpopulation to avoid errors due to small sample sizes.

-#### 1.4.4 Summary Statistics

-A summary statistic is the result of a computation that reduces a dataset to a single number (or at least a smaller set of numbers) that captures some characteristic of the data.

-#### 1.4.5 Statistically Significant
+#### 1.3.4 Statistically Significant

 An apparent effect is statistically significant if it is unlikely to occur by chance.

-#### 1.4.6 Central Tendency

-The central tendency is a characteristic of a sample or population, or the most average value.

-#### 1.4.7 Frequentist Statistics

-Frequentist Statistics tests whether an event occurs or not.
-It calculates the probability of an event in the long run of the experiment (i.e the experiment is repeated under the same conditions to obtain the outcome).

-#### 1.4.8 Bayesian Statistics

-Bayesian statistics is a mathematical procedure that applies probabilities to statistical problems.
-It provides people the tools to update their beliefs in the evidence of new data.

 ## 2.0 Descriptive Statistics